-Phillip Whittington, Counsellor, Couples Counsellor, Supervisor & EAP Therapist
+Phillip Whittington, Counsellor, Couples Counsellor, Supervisor & PTSD Therapist

 My name is Phillip Whittington and I am an experienced UKCP Registered Psychotherapeutic Counsellor and a member of the BACP.
 I am also an experienced supervisor and I currently have both group and individual places available for clinical supervision.

 Why you may be considering therapy